Ticket type: Public transport pass

 What you’ll receive when ordering a Regional Pass Lake Geneva-Alps

-You don’t receive a pass, you will only receive a purchase receipt with these details for each traveler:
+You won’t receive a pass, you will only receive a purchase receipt with a QR code and/or details for each traveler, such as:

 You need these details to get day tickets for each day you want to travel for free.